Starting January 2015 a new Dutch employment law has been the source of many changes. This new law has a large effect on employment contracts.

 The transition compensation is not due in case of severe fault of the employee, for example in case of termination due to an urgent cause.
 Temporary employees are also eligible for the transition compensation, as soon as the temporary employment relation reaches a period of two years (without renewal/extension of the contract).

 - In case of severe culpability of the employer, a Judge may grant the employee an additional “reasonable” compensation;

-- Given the above, the sub-district Judge formula no longer apply in procedures that are entered into after July 1st 2015.
-In negotiations on amicable terminations, the transition and possible additional compensation will be leading;
+- Given the above, the sub-district Judge formula no longer applies in procedures that are entered into after July 1st 2015.
+In negotiations on amicable terminations, the transition and possible additional compensation are leading;

 - The procedure of “manifestly unreasonable dismissal” no longer exists;

-- In case of amicable termination (mutual consent, settlement agreement), a reconsideration period of 14 days will be introduced on behalf of the employee.
+- In case of amicable termination (mutual consent, settlement agreement), a reconsideration period of 14 days has been introduced on behalf of the employee.
 Within those 14 days, the employee may withdraw his consent, which leads to continuation of the employment agreement or reopens negotiations.
 The employer is obliged to inform the employee about that possibility;

 - All termination decisions (Cantonal Judge, as well as UWV) can be appealed in front of the Court of Appeal and the Supreme Court.